Six new startups join the CITRIS Foundry portfolio of science-driven companies

 Preparing for Launch: Orientation, Spring 2018 Edition

 Founders also gained a full stack of technical and business development resources available through CITRIS Foundry and the four CITRIS university campuses across northern California.
-These assets help the startups make fast progress while conserving capital and include:
+These assets help the companies make fast progress while conserving capital and include:

 - Access to specialized laboratories, fablabs, and testbeds, including the Marvell Nanofabrication Laboratory and CITRIS Invention Lab inside CITRIS headquarters at UC Berkeley

 Every aspect of the Foundry program is custom-designed for technical founders.
-These founders benefit from our position within a research institute, industry know-how, and five years of experience leading one of the pioneering accelerators in the U.S. for science-based startups.
+These founders benefit from our position within a research institute, industry network, and five years of experience leading one of the pioneering accelerators in the U.S. for science-based startups.
 After working with more than 150 entrepreneurs to bring transformative technologies from early prototype to market, we understand how the “valley of death” for deep tech companies has a different slope…and also yields incredible opportunities to shape the future of their sectors.

 Foundry Alumni Share Insights About the Road Ahead

-An all-star panel of CITRIS Foundry alumni capped off the first night of Spring Orientation.
+An all-star panel of CITRIS Foundry alumni capped the first night of Spring Orientation.
 The Foundry program is built upon deep and long-lasting relationships with our entrepreneurs, from initial meetings in their labs to raising their seed and Series A rounds.
 We stay in close contact after Foundry graduation and invited several of these successful alumni to join us for Orientation.
-A big thanks to Alex Wright-Gladstein (Ayar Labs), Mubhij Ahmad and Tim Day (DNALite Therapeutics), Jalel Sager (New Sun Road) and Ranko Sredojevic (Numericcal) for sharing their stories and inspiring the next wave of scientist founders.
+A big thanks to Alex Wright-Gladstein (Ayar Labs), Mubhij Ahmad and Tim Day (DNALite Therapeutics), Jalel Sager (New Sun Road) and Ranko Sredojevic (Numericcal) for sharing their stories and inspiring the next wave of research-driven founders.